Civil Society Covenant

 Creating a great induction

-Your trustee induction programme should include:
+Your trustee induction process should include:

 • invitations to events, meetings and presentations